 The winner of the Prize Teaching Fellowship at Yale and the Brownell Prize for Distinguished Teaching at Trinity, Sheila believes that the richest and most challenging teaching in her field engages students fully in the complexities and difficulties of the text, at the same time that it cultivates in them ways of asking hard questions of the works they examine.
 She is convinced that she can convince anyone that s/he can read Chaucer in Middle English and have fun doing it.

-Sheila has been associate dean of the faculty with primary responsibilities for the curriculum since September 2009.
+Sheila was associate dean of the faculty with primary responsibilities for the curriculum from September 2009-June 2013.